HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/architectural_overview.md

 ## Current capabilities

-The DX search based v2 in its first version is not yet integrated in any of the search UIs inside DX.
-It provides a REST API where you can index WCM content based on the WCM Seedlist and perform queries using the [OpenSearch Query Syntax](https://opensearch.org/docs/latest/query-dsl/).
-If you only need search capabilities inside the DX search UIs, you do not need to deploy OpenSearch.
+DX Search V2 supports currently the following aspects:

+- Configuration of Content Sources and Crawlers via the REST API
+- Crawling multiple Data Sources (JCR, WCM, Portal)
+- Adding, Modifying and Deleting documents in the indexes via the REST API
+- Search queries using the [OpenSearch Query Syntax](https://opensearch.org/docs/latest/query-dsl/) via the REST API
+- Text extraction of binary file content
+- Out of the box configuration of default Content Sources and Crawlers (configured via the Helm Chart)
+- End user search UI

 ## Main components